XindanZhang/blogg/content/2025/February 6/Question with regard to Assgn1.md

 ```

 But if we choose to embed the ID validation logic directly inside each route handler instead of using the separate validateId middleware, then the standalone validateId function becomes redundant.

+After communicating with Chen, I **SOLVED** my two questions above.

+First, we don't need to be concerned about millisecond precision in the time format.

+Second, we can freely add middleware to improve code readability.